 How to get to Granada

-Thanks to the new high-speed rail connection opened in 2019, you can get from Madrid to Granada in about 3 hours by train.
-From Cordoba, it’s about 1,5 hours by train.
-If you’re coming from Seville, you can either take a direct bus, or go by train with a change at Cordoba (both taking around 3 hours).
+Thanks to a new high-speed rail connection you can now get from Madrid to Granada in about 3 hours by train.
+From Cordoba, it’s about 1,5 hours by train, and it’s 2,5 hours from Seville.

 Some links may be affiliate links, meaning I may earn commission from products or services I recommend.
 For more, see site policies.